 All this is what we cover at this stage.
 Through the use of different social media tools, you listen to conversations related to your industry or brand online.

 From the data you gather, you can create personas based on types of customers that your business already has or wish to attract.

 Deciding on the Theme & Topics

-Based on the listening stage above, you’ll be able to identify some critical issues that are of interest to your target audience or that is posting some challenge for your target audience.
+Based on the listening stage above, you’ll be able to identify some critical issues that interest your target audience or that is posting some challenges for your target audience.